jdereynal/aws-jwt-auth/README.md

 9. Select "Resources" in the list that appears.
 10. In the Resources menu on the left, select the HTTP method for which you want to use the custom authorizer.
 11. Click on "Method Request."
-12. Under Authorization Settings, click on the pencil icon to the right of "Authoriztion."
+12. Under "Authorization Settings", click on the pencil icon to the right of "Authoriztion."
 13. Select your custom authorizer in the dropdown menu.
 14. Click the checkmark icon to the right of the dropdown menu.
 15. Deploy your API for the custom authorizer to take effect.